- Purchase the complete Expat Arrivals Russia Guide (PDF)

 Electricity: 220 volts, 50 Hz.
 Round, two-pin plugs are used in Russia.

 Emergency contacts: 112

 Transport and driving: Cars in Russia drive on the right-hand side of the road.
-Russia has an extensive public transport system and expats living in the major cities are not likely to need a car.
+Due to Russia's extensive public transport system, expats living in the major cities are unlikely to need a car.
 Traffic congestion is a constant problem and all road signs are in Cyrillic, so navigating Russian roads can be difficult.

 Are you an expat living in Russia?